ubc-library-rc/intro-shell/content/02-navigating-the-file-system.md

 $ ls --help
 ~~~

-`man` is a command by itself, which is a pager program that reads manual. `--help` is a built-in option for your command and not all commands implement it. `info` command is another helpful command that is more structured.
+`man` is a command by itself, which is a pager program that reads manuals of commands. `--help` is a built-in option for your command and not all commands implement it. `info` command is another helpful command that is more structured.
 The commands might show different output depending on the manual and information documents.
 You can also find the manual pages on the web.

 To clean the terminal for your next command, you should type `clear`.